pwittchen/wittchen.io/README.md

 make deploy
 ```

-to learn details about deployment, see the following files:
+to learn details about deployment, see the source of the following files:

 ```
 Makefile